ronanchilvers/deploy/README.md

 * [ ] Unit tests!
 * [ ] Ability to trigger a deployment using a webhook
 * [ ] Bitbucket support
+* [ ] Implement re-activation rather than deployment for old releases (change of symlink)

 ## Things that are done